SHird/lociNGS/README.txt

 8.4.
 Problems with IMa2.
 The IMa2InputFile.txt needs to look almost exactly like the one I've provided.
 Please let me know if you have specific problems with any of the output formats.

+8.5.
+Problems with installation
+First, check that you are using Python 2.7.
+Open a terminal and type "python".
+You should see something like this:

+Python 2.7.1 (r271:86882M, Nov 30 2010, 10:35:34)
+[GCC 4.2.1 (Apple Inc. build 5664)] on darwin
+Type "help", "copyright", "credits" or "license" for more information.
+>>>

+If your Python is version 2.5 or 2.6, try downloading Python 2.7 and reinstalling lociNGS (section 1.2 above).
+If you have Python 2.7, type the following commands (after the >>>) to make sure all the packages installed correctly - if you get no feedback, it is installed correctly:
+"import numpy"
+"import Bio"
+"import pysam"
+"import pymongo"
+"import simplejson"
+"import cython"
+(to exit the python prompt, type "exit()")

+If you get an error like:
+"Traceback (most recent call last):
+File "<stdin>", line 1, in <module>
+ImportError: No module named numpy" then that package did not install correctly.
+You can go to the websites listed in section 1.3 above and install the problem package independently and rerun the installation steps in section 1.2 above.

+If these suggestions do not work, please contact me with the error messages you're receiving and I'll try to help you get the program running.
+I understand there's something especially infuriating about buggy software, so please email me!

 9. CONTACT
 Please feel free to contact me about any issues you're having with lociNGS or the dependent software.
 I'd be more than happy to do what I can –